c0ntradicti0n/distinctiopus/explanation/HowItWorks.md

 They stand in the expression on the deepest level of the tree, where they appear.

+This happens in the module [`Predication`](../predicatrix2.py)

-## Finding the contradictions
+## Finding contrasts

+These chunks are paired by the similarity of the words that appear in them and by embeddings.
+For such pairing, that this programm does really often there is specific module [`Simmix`](../simmix.py), that gets two lists of annotated expressions and pairs them according to feature metrics, that can be adjusted in each case.

+By adjusting these feature metrices I can achieve both:

+ 1. finding the similar pairs (according to embeddings and some weighted verbal equality), as well as

-Then S0krates fits these chunks into very similar pairs and tries to find there contradictions, if an anonym pair appears in both or a a negation appears in one of them.
+ 2. Contasts between these similar pairs are in place, if there is an antonym pair appears in both or a negation appears in one of them.

+ The solution in the programm is, that each sentence has a logical formula like `a ∧ b ∧ ¬c ∧ d`. for each of these letters there is
-The following contradictions are
+The following contradictions are found in the two sentences:

 ![Image](contradiction.svg)

+This happens in the module [`Contradiction`](../contradictrix.py)

-## Finding correlating predicate pairs to the contradictions
+## Find correlative pairs to the contrasting pairs

 ![Image](correlation.svg)